rdfedor/docker-mailcloud/README.md

 ### nginx-proxy

 A reverse proxy which routes incoming requests on port 80 (http) and 443 (ssl) to their respective docker containers based on the domain name.
-Builds (./proxy)[./proxy] and is based on (jwilder/nginx-proxy:alpine)[https://github.com/nginx-proxy/nginx-proxy], it uses the environmental variables to define the domain routed to a container via the VIRTUAL_HOST and VIRTUAL_PORT.
+Builds [./proxy](./proxy) and is based on [jwilder/nginx-proxy:alpine](https://github.com/nginx-proxy/nginx-proxy), it uses the environmental variables to define the domain routed to a container via the VIRTUAL_HOST and VIRTUAL_PORT.

 ### letsencrypt-companion

-Provides automated generation of LetsEncrypt certificates for secure transfer of data over ssl through the nginx-proxy companion container (jrcs/letsencrypt-nginx-proxy-companion)[https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion].
+Provides automated generation of LetsEncrypt certificates for secure transfer of data over ssl through the nginx-proxy companion container [jrcs/letsencrypt-nginx-proxy-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion).
 LetsEncrypt details are confingured via the LETSENCRYPT_HOST and LETSENCRYPT_EMAIL variables.
 The LETSENCRYPT_HOST should match the VIRTUAL_HOST for the nginx-proxy.

 ### mail-server (mail.$DOMAINNAME)

-A modified version of (docker-mailserver)[https://github.com/tomav/docker-mailserver] that provides support to pull account and alias configuration details from a sql backend rather than file based configuration.
+A modified version of [docker-mailserver](https://github.com/tomav/docker-mailserver) that provides support to pull account and alias configuration details from a sql backend rather than file based configuration.
 The env-mailserver contains the environmental variables used to configure the docker-mailserver container.
+To understand and customize the configuration of the container, additional documentation is available in the [docker-mailserver README.md](https://github.com/tomav/docker-mailserver/blob/master/README.md) and the [docker-mailserver wiki](https://github.com/tomav/docker-mailserver/wiki)

 ### mailmanager (api.mail.$DOMAINNAME)